Classification of tight contact structures on small Seifert fibered L-spaces: Outline of the proof

-In order to detect tightness we examine the equality between the 3-dimensional invariant $d_3$ and the $d$-invariant (by \cite[Theorem 1.2]{LS.III}, sufficient condition for structures of Figure \ref{fig:SFS} on non-definite manifolds to have non-vanishing contact invariant).
-The following, \cite[Theorem 3.3]{LS}, brings the two invariants into the same picture.
+In order to detect tightness we examine the equality between the 3-dimensional homotopy invariant $d_3$ of the contact structure and the $d$-invariant of the induced $\spinc$ structure (according to Theorem \ref{thm:d=d3}).
+The advantage of this condition over the Ozsv\'ath-Szab\'o contact invariant is that these two invariants are easily computable.
+They can be described in terms of characteristic covectors on plumbings bounded by $\pm M$, which brings them into the same picture (as presented below).

 We exploit two 4-manifolds, naturally arising as fillings of our $M$, one given by the smoothened surgery diagram (Figure \ref{fig:SFS} middle) -- call it $X$ -- and another given by standard smooth presentation of Seifert fibration (Figure \ref{fig:SFS} right) -- say $W=W_\Gamma$ as we can think of it as a simple plumbing along the graph $\Gamma$.
 They are related by $X\#\CP^2\cong W\#2\CP^2$.
 Further, the plumbing description of $-M$ will play the central role in what follows.
 Call it $W_{\Gamma'}$ where $\Gamma'$ stands for the plumbing graph, dual to $\Gamma$.